AmirhosseinR/e-prop-on-gsc/README.md

 [Frontiers in Neuroscience](https://www.frontiersin.org/articles/10.3389/fnins.2022.1018006/full), November 2022
 ## Citation

-If you find the codes useful, please cite our work:
+If you find the codes useful, please leave a star ⭐ and cite our work:

 ```
 @ARTICLE{10.3389/fnins.2022.1018006,